MkDay/Post-Collection/prevent-default-vs-return-false.md

 ```

-### Summary
+### Conclusion

+ At this point I hope you have some sense of preventing default behaviors of an event.
+To wrapped this out let me summarize things that we talked about all the way through this article.

-* the event should be cancelable to use `.preventDefault()` with it.
+* to use method the event should be cancelable - `Event.cancelable=true`
-* it doesn't stop event propagation.
+* it cannot stop the event propagation.
-* it cannot customize parameters of the callback functions unless we use inline onclick.
-* it cannot customize the return value of the callback functions unless we use inline onclick.
+* it cannot modify default parameters and return values of a callback function.
-* passive : false
+* sometimes it becomes a headache even where we haven't use it.
+To overcome it, use `{passive: true}` as an option within the event listener.
+* to check whether the default behavior of an event is prevented or not use `Event.defaultPrevented` property.

+**_Happy Coding!_**